 - Journal Citation Reports - journal metrics, including Impact Factor.
 It is not for searching for topics.

-It is clear from the above list that each database covers specific subject areas, and also that the coverage varies.
+Each database covers specific subject areas, and that the coverage varies.
 The Web of Science goes back to 1899 but Zoological Record covers zoological literature from as far back as 1864.
-Remember that if you search the default, All Databases, the information on each entry will not be as complete as it will be in specific databases.
+Remember that if you search All Databases, the information on each entry will not be as complete as it will be in specific databases.
 Your topic will help guide you in making your choice, but it is usually a good idea to start by searching everything.

 In the box below is a PowerPoint with screenshots.